Qatar Visa Cost

 Can I sponsor my parents?

 Reference only.
-Actual fees vary by emirate, sponsor, free zone and country of origin.
-Always confirm with ICP or your typing centre before paying.
+Actual fees vary by region, sponsor and country of origin.
+Always confirm with the official government portal before paying.